 Rent Affordability Calculator: How Much Rent Can I Afford on My Net Income?

-The 30% rule is a starting point, not the answer.
 Add your net (take-home) income, savings goal, and an itemized list of monthly expenses (debt payments included) to see a max rent that fits your whole budget.
 Two benchmarks are shown side by side so you know which one is binding.

 Your max rent